 Completing and submitting a SmartBeat

 A SmartBeat is a daily update of work you performed on a single task that you own.
-You’ll need to submit a beat for each task you own.
+You’ll need to submit a beat for each active task you own.

 When you submit a SmartBeat, any work hours you included in the beat will be added to your timesheet automatically.
 So, if you complete a SmartBeat for all work you complete, you shouldn’t have to fill out your timesheet.

-To make filling out SmartBeats as easy as possible, Polaris PSA offers multiple locations where you can access the beat fields:
+To make filling out SmartBeats as easy as possible, Polaris offers multiple locations where you can access the beat fields:

-You can use this app to easily record your hours against each task as you work.
 You can set the app to launch when you start your machine, and you can also set reminders to enter your beats.
 The app is available for Windows only.

-- Select My Work > My SmartBeats.
+- Select My Work > Overview.

 Any tasks you haven’t started recording data for are listed under Not Started Tasks.